shiangfang/e3nn-models/README.md

 # e3nn-models

-Here we use e3nn neural network to build generalized models based on the NequIP architecture:
+Here we use e3nn to build the following generalized models based on the NequIP architecture:

 1. Generalized energy model to include the electric field dependence for molecules.